xoxzo/blog.xoxzo.com/content/Tutorials/voice-authentication-using-tts-en.md

 And that's it!

+Your user can now use the auth code you just told her over the phone and access your super service.
+You also now know that the phone number you called to tell her the code exists, and she is *probably* a real person!

 Check out our [docs](https://docs.xoxzo.com/en/) to see what cool things you can do with our API.

 Until next time!
 Miko out!